Constraints in System Verilog (Part – 2)

 endclass

-• The type variable can be any of the three enum values: DATA, ACK, or NACK.
+variable can be any of the three enum values: DATA, ACK, or NACK. - If the

-• If the type variable is DATA, then the length variable can be any value from 1 to 255.
+variable can be any value from 1 to 255. - If the

 Distribution Constraints